wpengine/hwptoolkit/plugins/hwp-previews/TESTING.md

 # Testing HWP Previews

 This plugin uses [Codeception](https://codeception.com/) with [WPBrowser](https://wpbrowser.wptestkit.dev/) for automated testing.
-Tests are organized into suites for unit, integration (wpunit), functional, and acceptance testing.
+Tests are organized into suites for integration (wpunit), functional, and acceptance testing.

 ---